Scalr/terraform-scalr-migrate-tfc/README.md

 ## Authentication

-Authentication can be done through the command line, setting the credentials as environment variables, or in the Terraform credentials file.
+Authentication can be performed through the command line by setting the credentials as environment variables or in the Terraform credentials file.

 ### Command line arguments:
 Note: The Scalr and TFC tokens can be set as environment variables (see below)